 Some you probably should avoid

 Let’s get the ball rolling – For native speakers this is more likely at the beginning of a meeting, not an interview.

-Not my cup of tea – it’s not a commonly used phrase and usually used to say you don’t like something, in a less direct way.
+Not my cup of tea – it’s not a commonly used phrase and usually you use it to say you don’t like something, in a less direct way.

-We see eye to eye – One that sounds very good but usually more of an idea of how well people get on with each other not a way of saying you agree.
+We see eye to eye – This is one that sounds very good but it is usually more of an idea of how well people get on with each other in general but it’s not really a typical way of saying you agree.

-Hustle and bustle – great expression but more likely to appear in a reading text or a song!
+Hustle and bustle – great expression but it is more likely to appear in a reading text or a song!

 And some writing favourites!

 Nowadays – Popular with 99% of candidates in Cambridge First and Advanced exam essays!
-There are many, many other words in English!
+But there are many, many other words in English!

-Day to Day life – It is used as a very general decision of what people do, it’s usually not used to talk about you do.
+Day to Day life – It is a very general description of what people do, it’s usually not used to talk about what you do.

 On the one/other hand – Also very good and very popular phrases to use but don’t forget to consider other ways of introducing point that have opposite opinions.